5 October 2020

 FOR IMMEDIATE RELEASE

-Luxembourg/Kuala Lumpur (5 October 2020) – The Alliance of Financial Inclusion (AFI) has launched its Europe Representative Office (ERO) in the City of Luxembourg, the first office in Europe for the world’s leading organization on financial inclusion policy and regulation.
+Luxembourg/Kuala Lumpur (5 October 2020) – Alliance for Financial Inclusion (AFI) has launched its Europe Representative Office (ERO) in the City of Luxembourg, the first office in Europe for the world’s leading organization on financial inclusion policy and regulation.

 Strategically positioned to enable the expansion of AFI’s activities in Europe, Caucasus and Central Asia, but also Africa and Latin American and the Caribbean regions, the ERO provides unique added value both to AFI’s diverse membership of central banks, finance ministries and other financial regulators, as well as to Luxembourg’s expansive financial inclusion ecosystem and that of the broader European community.